anontechnology/documentation/docs/tutorials/rules.md

 A legal hold action places a legal hold on the [data subject](/glossary/datasubject) that the data is associated with.
 This prevents potentially destructive actions such as deleting or overwriting data until the hold is lifted.
 Activity rules can also be configured to remove legal holds.

+## Entity tag action

+Entity tag actions are available in both data and activity rules.

+An entity tag action adds or removes a tag on the entity that a data point being accessed belongs to.
+This will cause the tag to be added to all future data stored about that entity.

 ## Regulation metadata action

 Regulation metadata actions are avaiable only in data rules.